 Hiya and thanks for joining us in the virtual RGM lounge today, grab a brew and take a seat.

-What made you decide to start this project?
+What made you decide to become a soloist?

-What support is out there for new artists in your part of London?
+What support is out there for new artists in Croydon ?

 What was the most fun you have had on stage?